 Below you will find other ways to improve your electrolyte supply

 Coconut water is ideal, but it can be expensive!
 Coconut water contains natural electrolytes including sodium, potassium, calcium, phosphorous, and magnesium.
-It is a top pick for athletes and actually does not have a horrible taste.
+It is a top pick for athletes and actually does not have horrible taste.

 LyteShow Liquid Drops

-LyteShow are liquid drops that are sugar-free and act as a solution to restore nutrients to prevent dehydration.
+LyteShow is liquid drops that are sugar-free and act as a solution to restore nutrients to prevent dehydration.
 While they are a bit expensive they receive amazing reviews and seem to do the job well at restoring electrolytes.

 Vega Sport Hydrator

 Vega Sport Hydrator is another sugar-free favorite that is affordable and actually tastes pretty good.
-It is a powder that is vegan, keto, and gluten friendly and you simply add a scoop to water and drink all the goodness.
+It is a powder that is vegan, keto, and gluten-friendly and you simply add a scoop to water and drink all the goodness.
 I have tried the berry and it is really good.
 You can purchase it here and read all the reviews from those who use it – besides me.

 Throw in a slice of lemon for an added cleansing bonus!